 This section quickly reviews what women want, as proven by evolutionary psychology.

 I have already written more extensively than Shawn describes in his book, so you can review:

 - Sexual market value

 - Sexual market value hacks

 - Dating efficiently as a lover or as a provider

-Or if you want the extended version, grab Dating Power Dynamics or Social Power.
+Or if you want the extended version all in one, grab Dating Power Dynamics or Power University.

 Shawn Smith adds “masculinity” to the list of traits women want, and that’s a central theme of his book.

 Smith says that masculinity has been under attack by a small and vocal minority in recent years in the West, but it’s a misplaced attack: (positive) masculinity is not toxic, and women like it.